wasp-lang/wasp/web/docs/auth/auth-hooks.md

 - `accessToken: string`

-  The OAuth access token that can be used to make requests to the provider's API on the user's behalf.
+  The OAuth access token can be used to make requests to the provider's API on the user's behalf.

 - `uniqueRequestId: string`